 Under the advisory agreement by and between Adviser Subsidiary and GLAD (the "GLAD Advisory Agreement"), the Adviser Subsidiary is responsible for GLAD's day-to-day operations and administration, record keeping and regulatory compliance functions.
 The base management fee pursuant to the GLAD Advisory Agreement is assessed at an annual rate of 1.75% computed on the basis of the average value of GLAD's gross assets at the end of the two most recently completed quarters (inclusive of the current quarter), which are total assets, including investments made with proceeds of borrowings, less any univested cash or cash equivalents resulting from borrowings.
 The GLAD Advisory Agreement also provides for an incentive fee, which consists of two parts: an income-based incentive fee and a capital gains-based incentive fee.
-The income-based incentive fee rewards the Adviser Subsidiary if GLAD's quarterly net investment income (before giving effect to any incentive fee) exceeds 1.75% of GLAD's net assets (20% during the period from April 1, 2020 through March 31, 2022), which is defined as total assets less liabilities and before taking into account any incentive fees payable or contractually due but not payable during the period (the "GLAD hurdle rate"), at the end of the immediately preceding calendar quarter.
-GLAD pays an income-based incentive fee net investment income in each calendar quarter as follows: (A) no incentive fee in any calendar quarter in which GLAD's pre-incentive fee net investment income, if any, that exceeds the GLAD hurdle rate but is less than 2.1875% (2.4375% during the period from April 1, 2020 through March 31, 2022) in any calendar quarter; and (C) 20% of the amount of GLAD's pre-incentive fee net investment income, if any, that exceeds the GLAD hurdle rate but is less than 2.1875% (2.4375% during the period from April 1, 2020 through March 31, 2022) in any calendar quarter; and (C) 20% of the amount of GLAD's pre-incentive fee that is determined and payable in arrears as of the end of each fiscal year (or upon termination of the GLAD Advisory Agreement, as of the termination date), and equals 20% of GLAD's realized capital gains less our realized
+The income-based incentive fee rewards the Adviser Subsidiary if GLAD's quarterly net investment income (before giving effect to any incentive fee) exceeds 1.75% of GLAD's net assets (20% during the period from April 1, 2020 through March 31, 2021), which is defined as total assets less liabilities and before taking into account any incentive fees payable or contractually due but not payable during the period (the "GLAD hurdle rate"), at the end of the immediately preceding calendar quarter.
+GLAD pays an income-based incentive fee net investment income in each calendar quarter as follows: (A) no incentive fee in any calendar quarter in which GLAD's pre-incentive fee net investment income, if any, that exceeds the GLAD hurdle rate but is less than 2.1875% (2.4375% during the period from April 1, 2020 through March 31, 2021) in any calendar quarter; and (C) 20% of the amount of GLAD's pre-incentive fee net investment income, if any, that exceeds the GLAD hurdle rate but is less than 2.1875% (2.4375% during the period from April 1, 2020 through March 31, 2021) in any calendar quarter.
+The second part of the incentive fee is a capital gains incentive fee that is determined and payable in arrears as of the end of each fiscal year (or upon termination of the GLAD Advisory Agreement, as of the ermination date), and equals 20% of GLAD's realized capital gains less our realized capital gains les